iKlsR/jot/README.md

+#Install

+Run `./make` and then run the app from `java -classpath lib\rsyntaxtextarea.jar;bin.
+Jot`

+The additional scripts serve no real purpose atm.
+On Windows, you can use `jot.bat` to run after compile.

+#Misc

 I *know* what you are thinking.. another Java Text Editor.. yep. :)

 Jot is not the average `JTextArea` however and even though I can't dedicate much time to it atm, I plan to make this evolve into something useful eventually while learning Java.